Azure/azure-quickstart-templates/101-managed-application-plan-conversion/README.md

 This function app deploys the sample plan conversion agent in publisher's tenant, which will listen for plan update notifications from AMA service.
 It performs additional resource deployment in customer's managed resource group.
 Additionaly, it creates an entry in CosmosDB for async operation mapping so that it can provide the status when AMA polls for async operation status.
 And, it will provide status of operation when AMA polls for status on given location uri.

-## This quickstart template requires following mandatory parameters:
+## This quickstart template requires following mandatory parameters
 ### Current Plan
 This is the "Plan ID" for the source plan.
 You can get this from partner center.
 ### New Plan